hubert-wojtowicz/CKAD-certification/notes.md

 CMD["sleep", "2"]
 ```
 - then `doceker run ubuntu-sleeper` sleeps 2 units
-- to override it `doceker run ubuntu-sleeper sleep 5` need to repeat sleep comand-this can be avoided with `ENTRYPOINT`
+- to override it `docker run ubuntu-sleeper sleep 5` need to repeat sleep command-this can be avoided with `ENTRYPOINT`

 ```
 FROM ubuntu:14.04